 We further report that there are adequate systems and processes in the company commensurate with the size and operations of the company to monitor and ensure compliance with applicable laws, rules, regulations and guidelines.

-We further report that during the audit period the Company had Nil events which had bearing on the Company's affairs in pursuance of the above referred laws, rules, regulations, guidelines, standards etc.
+We further report that during the Audit Period, there were NIL events which had a bearing on the Company's affairs in pursuance of the above referred laws, rules, regulations and guidelines.